1980 Tampa Bay Buccaneers season: Week 1: at Cincinnati Bengals

-September 7, 1980, at Riverfront Stadium, Cincinnati

 The Buccaneers faced a Cincinnati Bengals team missing quarterback Ken Anderson, who injured his leg during the final preseason game.
 Buccaneer defensive backs Mike Washington and Cedric Brown were expected to see limited action, to avoid aggravating their preseason injuries on Riverfront Stadium's artificial turf.
 The game was played in a downpour, with coach McKay at one point ordering punter Tom Blanchard to run into the end zone and give up a safety, rather than risk a mistake that might lead to a Bengals touchdown.
 Randy Crowder sacked Bengals quarterback Jack Thompson deep in Bengals territory twice in one second-quarter series.
 Doug Williams took advantage of the resulting good field position to throw a 32-yard touchdown to Jimmie Giles shortly before the end of the half.
 Blanchard fumbled the snap on what could have been a game-winning field goal late in the fourth quarter, but the error was nullified when Bengals punter Pat McInally's fumbled punt snap gave the Buccaneers possession at the Bengals' five-yard line.
 Williams threw a 15-yard touchdown to Giles to clinch the game.

 Week 2: vs Los Angeles Rams

-September 11, 1980, at Tampa Stadium, Tampa, Florida

 The rematch of the previous season's NFC Championship game occurred in a special Thursday-night edition of Monday Night Football, for which the teams only had three days to prepare.
 The Rams were mistake-prone, but nonetheless able to maintain a 9–3 lead over the Buccaneers, until a pass interference penalty on defensive back Ivory Sully gave the Buccaneers the ball at the Rams' 11-yard line with 1:21 left to play.
 The 41-yard penalty was Tampa Bay's longest offensive play of the game.
 Doug Williams dove for a touchdown on the next series, and Garo Yepremian's extra point gave the Buccaneers the lead.
 Norris Thomas ended the Rams' final threat by intercepting a Vince Ferragamo pass.
 The Buccaneers were fortunate to have remained in position for the victory, as they only managed 17 yards of offense in the first quarter and did not get a first down until halfway through the second quarter.
 Earlier Los Angeles scoring opportunities were defeated by penalties and interceptions.
 Speculation during the week had been that the Rams might come in disorganized, due to several veterans having just rejoined the team after offseason contract disputes, and several others being disgruntled over salaries.
 Ferragamo, starting in place of the injured Pat Haden, had missed practice earlier in the week and threatened not to make the trip to Tampa for the game.
 The Buccaneers suffered several injuries, the most serious being to nose tackle Randy Crowder, who suffered a knee injury during the second half that required surgery and ended his career.